-A- Sustainable Sourcing
+A. Sustainable Sourcing

 The sustainable sourcing strategy is focused on sustainable agricultural practices and describes our principles and our code of conduct in purchasing tea and coffee for our packeting and processing units.
 It describes minimum requirements on social and working conditions, safety and environmental demands, and agricultural practices at suppliers of tea and coffee.
 It has been established in order to make TGB's position clear to suppliers and their colleagues, as well as any other parties.
-It is based on the eight core conventions defined in the

-Fundamental Principles and Rights at Work, ILO declaration June 1998 and the Rio Declaration on Environment and Development 1992.
+It is based on the eight core conventions defined in the Fundamental Principles and Rights at Work, ILO declaration June 1998 and the Rio Declaration on Environment and Development 1992.
 Further, TGB recognizes the fundamental principles of human rights as described in the Universal Declaration of Human Rights (United Nations 1948) and the Tata Code of Conduct.
 TGB has also adopted a long-term sustainability strategy that the beverage business shall have an overall positive impact on people and the environment.

-Guidelines to Suppliers on Sustainable Sourcing

-TGB expects its suppliers to respect fundamental human rights, to treat their workforce fairly and with respect and dignity.
+Guidelines to Suppliers on Sustainable Sourcing TGB expects its suppliers to respect fundamental human rights, to treat their workforce fairly and with respect and dignity.
 TGB is committed to the rights of workers in our supply chain as enshrined in the United Nations' Universal Declaration of Human Rights, Children's Rights Convention, and the International Labour Organization's (ILO) conventions and recommendations.
 They shall comply with all applicable legal and statutory requirements at all times.
-Suppliers shall preserve and protect

-- 1. HSSE Management Systems: Suppliers shall identify the Health and Safety, Social and Environmental risks, define management plans, and comply with applicable legislations. - 2.
-Agrochemicals Management: Suppliers shall strive to use sustainable and ecological agricultural practices for promoting soil fertility and pest manage- - 3.
-Ecosystem Management: the supplier shall protect the natural ecosystem where they are located, and take steps to restore degraded ecosystems. - 4.
-Soil Management: The supplier shall make all efforts to prevent and control soil erosion, and thus reduce the loss of nutrients and the negative impacts on water bodies. - 5.
-Energy Management: Suppliers shall monitor the usage of energy, including electricity and fuel, and plan for energy efficiency and usage of renewable energy. - 6.
-Water Management: Suppliers shall respect the human right of communities towards water for life and livelihood.
-They shall have a water management plan, and strive to protect the watershed where they are locat- - 7.
-Waste Management: Suppliers should focus on becoming 'zero waste to landfill' units by reusing or recycling the waste that they generate.

-the social and natural environment in which they operate.
+Suppliers shall preserve and protect the social and natural environment in which they operate.
 Suppliers shall strive to be an employer of choice for the tea or coffee community by providing good working conditions, offering employment opportunities and education to neighbouring communities.
 They shall establish, implement and improve the management of their farms and factories taking into consideration the following requirements:

+1. HSSE Management Systems:

+Suppliers shall identify the Health and Safety, Social and Environmental risks, define management plans, and comply with applicable legislations.

+2. Agrochemicals Management:

+Suppliers shall strive to use sustainable and ecological agricultural practices for promoting soil fertility and pest management.

+3. Ecosystem Management:

+The supplier shall protect the natural ecosystem where they are located, and take steps to restore degraded ecosystems.

+4. Soil Management:

+The supplier shall make all efforts to prevent and control soil erosion, and thus reduce the loss of nutrients and the negative impacts on water bodies.

+5. Energy Management:

+Suppliers shall monitor the usage of energy, including electricity and fuel, and plan for energy efficiency and usage of renewable energy.

+6. Water Management:

+Suppliers shall respect the human right of communities towards water for life and livelihood.
+They shall have a water management plan, and strive to protect the watershed where they are located.

+7. Waste Management:

+Suppliers should focus on becoming 'zero waste to landfill' units by reusing or recycling the waste that they generate.